cypnk/QuickCam/README.md

 # QuickCam
-Quick snippets to capture a webcam image
+Quick snippets to capture a webcam image.
+[Live example](https://sh2.us/cam/).

 These are standalone shell scripts which can be added to cron:
 * **webcam.sh** Capture an image using ffmpeg and your webcam.
 Ideally set to run every 3-10 minutes.
 Can also display the weather, if given.